AgoraLab/ExoPlayer/docs/hls-sei.md

 ![](./images/sei-interface.png)

-In the PlayerEventListener class, this two interface above retrun the user-data-unregisted data.
+In the PlayerEventListener class, the two interface ahead above retrun the user-data-unregisted data. the last two interface return the agora sei type data.

 ## Description of interface